-Heading back to school can be an exciting, yet anxious time for parents and little ones alike.
+Heading back to school can be an exciting, yet an anxious time for parents and little ones alike.
 Books are the best way to get us prepared!
-They teach beautiful lessons and open the communication gates so that your tiny friend has a chance to ask questions and share feelings.
+They teach beautiful lessons and open the communication gates, so that your tiny friend has a chance to ask questions and share feelings.
 Here are my top 5 favorites for this school year.

 - The Pout-Pout Fish Goes to School